 ” A well designed data model is sufficiently specific to meet the current needs for data storage while also being flexible enough to adapt to future data storage needs.”Elfinwood Data Science

 When the data model is complete the next step is translate the data model into SQL statements to create the database structure specified in the ER diagram or table.
 To this end I’ve prepared a SQL script (create_tables_script_for_my_first_db.sql) that contains the code necessary to create the database structure outlined in Figure 3 and Table 1.
 The SQL script is available in the Lesson 5 folder in the learning-data-science repository.
 Please review the script in the Lesson 5 folder.
-We wait to run the script until the next lesson.
+We will wait to run the script until the next lesson.

 As a supplement to this post, I encourage you to read Chapter 8 The Entity Relationship Data Model in Database Design 2nd Edition by Adrienne Watt.